makomination/VDMChat/README.md

 I took a screening test in June 2017.
 This repository is my answer of the test.
-The sentence of the test is at the bottom.
+The sentence of the test is in the last paragraph.

 # To Test by Yourself
 ```